Mukti Australia is all about empowering WOMEN and CHILDREN

 - Sewing and jewellery making at Mukti Mission’s Creative Arts School (India) – girls who are not academically inclined learn skills such as sewing and jewellery making.
 We help sell the products they produce in Australia to provide the girls with an income.
 You can purchase their products in our online shop

-- Paper crafts training at Mukti Mission’s Special Needs School (India) – the students make braille boxes
+- Paper crafts training at Mukti Mission’s Special Needs School (India) – the students make braille boxes, cards and other items.

 - Small businesses for women living with physical disabilities such as ironing business, small shops and cafés (India and Sri Lanka)